21o1/memory-scan--GAME-/README.md

 - ***Now Lets Add Our Current Value(6 In My Case).***
 ![alt text](https://j.top4top.io/p_2443oh0ng1.png)
 ![alt text](https://e.top4top.io/p_2443thr2p1.png)
-- ***So I Wrote The Value In CE And Clicked On First Scan, Now That Address Is All Address That Have Value 6 In Our Current Minecraft Proccess , Lets Reduce The Range And Drop Some Dart One Minecraft.***
+- ***So I Wrote The Value In CE And Clicked On First Scan, Now That Address Is All Address That Have Value 6 In Our Current Minecraft Proccess , Lets Reduce The Range And Drop Some Dirt One Minecraft.***
 ![alt text](https://h.top4top.io/p_2443uibz32.png)
 ![alt text](https://g.top4top.io/p_2443ijrq71.png)
-- ***So Now We Can Drop Some Dart And Enter The New Count Or Just Choose "Smaller Than", Hmmm But Its Look Like We Need To Drop More.***
+- ***So Now We Can Drop Some Dirt And Enter The New Count Or Just Choose "Smaller Than", Hmmm But Its Look Like We Need To Drop More.***
 - ***And Now I Found The Address Of The Dart So What Ill Do With It, You Can Change The Address By Double Click At The Value, Then Click At The Same Value At The Workspace.***
 ![alt text](https://i.top4top.io/p_2443zc5wv1.png)
 ![alt text](https://j.top4top.io/p_24438v2q82.png)